jmdaemon/dotfiles/Recover.md

 ### Requirements

-- GParted Live Usb or any other Live Usb equivalent.
+- GParted Live USB or any other Live USB equivalent.

 To repair, boot up GParted, open up the terminal and run: